the-red-feather/thesis/assessments/P2/P2-prototype.md

 > TODO: add sources, make it more professional.

+> TODO: add more 'timely' comments like "The last decade has seen a rapid evolution of processing, analysis and visualization of freely available geographic data using Open Source Web-GIS. "

 <!-- Social Impact -->

 **I describe the main goal of the field of geomatics to be: *Give as many people as possible as much insight in their surroundings as possible.***